PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 ## Rules

-* Your solution uses the sieve of Erastosthenes.
+* Your solution uses the [sieve of Erastosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 * Your benchmarked code returns either a list of primes or the `is_prime` array, containing the result of the sieve.
 * Your solution runs for at least 5 seconds, and stops as quickly as possible after that.
 * Your solution calculates all the primes up to 1,000,000.
-* You own copyright to all code and are willing to license that code under BSD-3 or compatible, or the code is available under BSD-3 or compatible.
+* You own copyright to all code and are willing to license that code under BSD-new/BSD-3 or a more permissive license, or the code is available under BSD-new/BSD-3 or a more permissive license.

 ## Characteristics